Extended Warranty for Used Car: Smart Move or a Waste of Money

 What is a warranty?

 New cars always carry a risk of potential breakdown that can happen due to human error during manufacturing or defective parts.
-Carmarkers offer a standard warranty to counter this.
-A warranty is a written promise to repair or replace a broken or defective part free of cost.
-A standard warranty period typically lasts around three years or 1,00,000 kilometres, whichever comes first.
+Car makers and even used car platforms now offer a standard warranty to counter this.
+A warranty (for both new and used cars) is a written promise to repair or replace a broken or defective part free of cost.
+A standard warranty period for new cars typically lasts around three years or 1,00,000 kilometres, whichever comes first.

 What is a new car extended warranty?